 \subsection{Related Work}

-In this paper, we consider the problem of matching items to platforms, where items belong to different groups, a platform has a lower bound on the number of items that must be allocated to it from each group and also on the total number of items allocated to it.
-Such lower bound constraints have also been considered for different problems like clustering, minimum cut, knapsack (see e.g. \cite{AS21,BDSSTV21,LCCZ20} for some recent results). \cite{bera_fair_clustering} consider {\em proportional fairness constraints} for clustering problems.
+The problem of matchings with fairness constraints has been well-studied in recent years and the importance of fairness constraints has been highlighted in literature e.g. \cite{halevi_fair_allocation,luss_leximin_fair,devanur_ranking,vishnoi_fairness,KMM15,CHRG16,BCZSK16}.
+A lot of work in literature has focused on group fairness constraints, modeled as upper bounds on the number of items from each group that can be allocated to a platform.
+This is referred to as {\em restricted dominance} in literature \cite{bera_fair_clustering}.
+Constraints that are specified in terms of lower bounds constraints have also been considered for different problems like clustering, minimum cut, knapsack (see e.g. \cite{AS21,BDSSTV21,LCCZ20} for some recent results).
+Bera et. al \cite{bera_fair_clustering} consider {\em proportional fairness constraints} for clustering problems, and give an algorithm with additive violation of constraints.
 In this work, we consider them in the context of matchings.
 In ~\cite{SLNN21} the authors consider upper bounds for problems similar to ours.
 However, the techniques required for the setting with lower bounds in our work are different from the ones used in \cite{SLNN21}.